Veterinary Technology Office

 Paige has worked at the Purdue College of Veterinary Medicine for 30 years.
 She began her career in the Large Animal Hospital where she had the good fortune of learning large animal anesthesia and surgical nursing skills from wonderful mentors.
 From this experience she found a love of anesthesia and blood gases.
 Questions about anesthesia?
 Just ask her!

 She was Director of the Veterinary Teaching Hospital's Central Supply and Sterilization area for 3 years.
 In 1999, she was the first technician hired to help develop and teach in the veterinary technology distance learning program.
 She currently teaches anesthesia, large animal, and surgical nursing.
 She also teaches in the on-campus program.
 Paige earned her AAS in Veterinary Technology in 1984 from National College in her home state of South Dakota.
-She earned her Bachelors in Business Administration from Indiana Wesleyan in 1996 and her Masters in Educational Technology form Purdue in 2005.
+She earned her Bachelors in Business Administration from Indiana Wesleyan in 1996 and her Masters in Educational Technology from Purdue in 2005.

 She is passionate about veterinary technology and the future of the profession.
 She currently works with National FFA on the Veterinary Science Career Development Event.
 She also is the second veterinary technician to serve on the North American Veterinary Community (NAVC) Board of Directors.
 This organization holds a conference in Orlando Florida each winter and truly supports the profession.